NXT TakeOver: WarGames (2017): Aftermath

 The 2017 TakeOver: WarGames would be the first in an annual WarGames chronology for NXT.
-For the next three years, the event was held as a subseries of TakeOvers.
-While the events from 2017 to 2019 were held in November as support shows for WWE's annual Survivor Series, the 2020 event ended this tradition, with the event being held in December.
+For the next three years, the event continued to be held as a subseries of TakeOvers.
+While the events from 2017 to 2019 were held in November as support shows for WWE's annual Survivor Series event for the main roster, the 2020 event ended this tradition, with the event being held in December.
 The TakeOver series was discontinued in late 2021, with the 2021 WarGames being NXT's first PPV and livestreaming event held following TakeOver's discontinuation.
-The 2021 event would in turn be the final NXT WarGames, as in 2022, the WarGames concept was moved to the main roster as part of Survivor Series, with that year's event rebranded as Survivor Series WarGames.
+The 2021 event would in turn be the final NXT WarGames, as in 2022, the WarGames concept was moved to the main roster as part of Survivor Series, with that year's event rebranded as Survivor Series: WarGames.
 The NXT WarGames event was replaced by NXT Deadline.